vgurianov/qm/docs/discussion.md

 The two-modus model is a philosophical basis for choosing concepts and constructing frame networks that describe quantum effects.

 ### 3. What parts of the formalism of quantum theory most adequately describe the existence of quantum objects (state vector, field operators, complex phase, possible paths in the formalism of path integrals)?
 "these are the Heisenberg matrix formalism, the Schrödinger formalism associated with the concept of the wave function, and the Feynman method of path integration.
 In my opinion, only the first two methods are related to reality.
-Both the wave function and the operators have referents in being, in contrast to the concept of a path, if we consider QM, and not classical physics.
-"A. Y. Sevalnikov
+Both the wave function and the operators have referents in being, in contrast to the concept of a path, if we consider QM, and not classical physics. " A. Y. Sevalnikov
-The probability amplitude and its complex phase can be considered as a numerical measure of the propensity of each possible state or event of history to go into actuality.
-This measure does not have an independent ontological status that only predisposition possesses.
+"The probability amplitude and its complex phase can be considered as a numerical measure of the propensity of each possible state or event of history to go into actuality.
+This measure does not have an independent ontological status that only predisposition possesses".
 V. E. Terekhovich

 The state vector most adequately describes the existence of quantum objects.
 A package of alternatives is used to describe the basic states.
 Each class object in this package has attributes/operations with the same name.
 A mixing class (state vector) that is a descendant of all alternatives package classes (multiple inheritance) resolves name conflicts according to the "quantum rule", i.e. by means of the squared modulus of the amplitudes of the basic states.
 The description of E. Schrödinger (wave function) corresponds attributes  with the same name in a package of alternatives.
 The description of W. Heisenberg (transition matrix) corresponds  operations with the same name in a package of alternatives.
-The formalism of the Feynman integral corresponds to another way of describing the effects - the coincidence of the pattern of the "Decorator" construction.
+The Feynman integral formalism corresponds to another way of describing quantum effects - using the "Decorator" design pattern.

 ### 4. Does the classical world emerge from the quantum world, and if so, how?
 "Yes, the classical world emerges from the quantum..."